 Our ethos is very much founded on the principle of enjoyment.
 You do not need to know the latin names of plants to be a member – we welcome anyone with an interest in gardening, from knowledgeable horticulturists to absolute beginners.
 We also believe in making the club environment a friendly, sociable one where we meet as friends as well as club members.
 Our age range is broad, and we try to make everyone feel welcome and at home amongst us.

 We meet in the Selwyn Hall in Box Village, generally at 7.30pm on the second Friday of each month, although this can vary occasionally.
 We charge an annual membership fee of £15 per person, £30 per family but thereafter make no charge for meetings.
-Visitors are asked to make a donation of £2 per meeting.
+Visitors are welcome, £2 per meeting, and £5 for the open meeting in October.
 Anyone is welcome to join us, whether a member or not.
 For further information contact the Chairman (contact page), and ask for a copy of our programme, or see our events page, or watch out for details of meetings in the Box Parish Magazine.

 We use the public address system and hearing loop in the Selwyn Hall for the hard of hearing.